Trump on verge of 2nd impeachment after Capitol siege

 Rep. Sylvia Garcia, D-Texas, argued that Trump must go because, as she said in Spanish, he’s “loco” — crazy.

-In opposition, Republican Rep. Jim Jordan of Ohio said the “cancel culture” was just trying to cancel the president.
-He said the Democrats had been trying to reverse the 2016 election ever since Trump took office and were finishing his term the same way.
+In opposition, Republican Rep. Jim Jordan of Ohio said the “cancel culture” was just trying to cancel the president with his ouster.

 While House Republican leaders are allowing rank and file lawmakers to vote their conscience on impeachment, it’s far from clear there would then be the two-thirds vote in the evenly divided Senate needed to convict and remove Trump.
 Republican Sen. Pat Toomey of Pennsylvania joined Sen. Lisa Murkowski of Alaska over the weekend in calling for Trump to “go away as soon as possible.”